bennettoxford/kissh/README.md

-# Datalab SSH Policy
+# KISSH: Keep It Simple SSH

-NOTE: (2021-03-24) this is a draft of our new policy, and is not enforced yet, but you should go ahead and create keys in advance of the new policy coming into effect.
+NOTE: (2021-03-24) this is a draft of our ssh policy and tooling, and is not enforced yet, but you should go ahead and create keys in advance of the new policy coming into effect.
 Policy should start to be the only way sometime in April 2021.

 We use SSH as primary access to all our Datalab infrastructure and as well as parts of the OpenSAFELY backend infrastructure.
 We also use it for Github